b-cubed-eu/documentation/src/content/docs/guides/data-quality.md

 ### Evidence and validation approach

-This guidance is grounded in a comparative assessment of cube-based indicators derived from aggregated GBIF occurrence data and indicators derived from structured bird monitoring schemes in Flanders (Belgium) and the Western Cape (South Africa).
+This guidance is grounded in a comparative assessment of indicators derived from occurrence cubes from unstructured GBIF data ("unstructured occurrence cubes") and indicators derived from structured bird monitoring schemes in Flanders (Belgium) and the Western Cape (South Africa).
 Rather than assuming that large data volumes automatically produce reliable indicators, the analysis explicitly tested when and under which conditions cube-based estimates align with structured monitoring results.

-The results show that unstructured occurrence data require careful quality control and explicit assessment of biases and uncertainty.
+The results show that unstructured occurrence cubes require careful quality control and explicit assessment of biases and uncertainty.

 ### Biases, uncertainty, and practical implications

-Several recurring issues directly affect the reliability of indicators derived from occurrence cubes:
+Several recurring issues directly affect the reliability of indicators derived from unstructured occurrence cubes:

 * **Spatial uncertainty**, where large coordinate uncertainty can blur or distort spatial patterns.
 * **Taxonomic inconsistencies**, including unresolved or unlinked names that inflate species counts or introduce artificial turnover.